voidbits/role-js/README.md

 # role-js
-A role based authorization with acl and passport
+A role based authorization with passport

 Make sure you have mongodb installed.